-Fig. 2.6.
-Risk factors for exchanges

 The global scenario of the cryptocurrency industry is summarized in the following map (Fig. 2.7).
+YOU NEED TO TALK ABOUT THIS NOT JUST POINT TO A FIGURE.
 Based on a decentralized architecture, the cryptocurrencies have tremendous promise to revolutionize the global economy beyond any border and barrier [5].
+REVOLUTIONIZE HOW?